-Portfolio - a collection of work based on themes set by your teacher.
-This is produced during Year 10 and term one of Year 11.
+Portfolio - a collection of work based on a theme set by your teacher.
+This is produced during Year 10 and term of Year 11.

-You will produce 2 projects.
-You will research ideas on the internet, collect information about artists' and designers' styles and analyse their work.
-You will be expected to experiment with a range of materials and techniques and show development of your ideas.
-You will also be expected to take your own photographs and use photo shop to develop ideas for your final outcomes.
-Your research work will be presented in a sketchbook / folder.
-You will then produce 2 final pieces based on your research.
+You will produce a project based on celebrating culture, students have the option to interpret how they wish wit tial interpretations around sport, music, dance etc. You will research ideas on the internet, collect information a chosen artists' styles and analyse their work.
+You will be expected to experiment with a range of materials and t and show development of your ideas.
+Your research work will be presented in a folder.
+You will then produce a based on your research.